oilandsugar/ritual-dust/content/tattoo/before-session-prep.md

 date = "2022-07-18"

 draft = false
-desc = "Tips and instructions to prepare for you tattoo session"
+desc = "Tips and instructions to prepare for your tattoo session"
 +++

 ## Table of contents